Your introduction to Visium HD: Spatial biology in high definition

 The Visium HD workflow is similar to our v2 CytAssist-enabled Visium Spatial Gene Expression workflow.
 This workflow marries standard histological processes with a simple molecular biology protocol to acquire H&E or IF images of your tissue sections alongside a whole transcriptome spatial gene expression readout resolved at single cell scale.

-Researchers can start the workflow from FFPE tissue blocks and freshly section onto glass slides, or from pre-sectioned tissue slides.
+As outlined in our demonstrated protocols, researchers can start the workflow from fresh frozen, fixed frozen, or FFPE tissue blocks and freshly section onto glass slides, or from pre-sectioned tissue slides.
 This FFPE compatibility provides access to archived samples.
 After the H&E or IF staining steps, tissues are treated with whole transcriptome probe panels, enabling hybridization and ligation of probe pairs to their targets.
 The simple, CytAssist-enabled workflow then facilitates transfer of the gene expression probes from the tissue sections onto Visium HD slides (Figure 1).

 The architecture of the Visium HD slide Capture Area is a key factor in the high-resolution spatial insights the assay provides (Figure 2).
 The Capture Areas contain a continuous lawn of oligonucleotides arrayed into millions of 2 x 2 µm barcoded squares that capture the gene expression probes.
 Spatial Barcodes in the oligonucleotides enable spatial mapping of gene expression readouts back to tissue section images.